devbystep/js_wallet/README.md

 * _/api/transactions:GET_ - returns all transactions
 * _/api/transactions/{id}_ - returns transaction with the given id(WIP)
 * _/api/transactions:POST_ - add transaction

+##TODO

+* add value to transaction
+* add type of transaction
+* make pretty look to show transaction
+* login by passport.js
+* binding transaction with map location
+* Deploy to heroku or other node.js supported free hosting